Secoya signs a collaboration contract with a top 5 pharma

 On June 23rd at 5 pm, Adrien Dewandre, co-founder and Encapsulation Technology Lead, will give a Webinar in collaboration with Fluigent on the Raydrop technology for the droplet generation entitled Raydrop, a universal droplet generator based on a non-embedded co-flow-focusing.

-Secoya Technologies will be present at the next CHPi Milano, 13-15 October 2020.
-If you want to know more about our technologies or to discuss potential collaborations, we will be pleased to have a meeting organized in Milano.
+Secoya Technologies will participate in the next Virtual Process Show, from September 8 to 11, 2020, with a focus on its crystallization technology.
+If you would like to learn more about this technology or discuss potential collaborations, we will be happy to have a meeting organized through the virtual platform.

 Hydrodynamics matters to control the crystallization of API